M.Ed. in Special Education (Non-Endorsement)

-Managing & Teaching across Learning Environments for Students with Disabilities
+Managing and Teaching across Learning Environments for Students with Disabilities

 The purpose of these courses is to gain in-depth knowledge of managing learning environments for students across the full continuum of disabilities.
-These courses address practices related to multi-tier support in order to ensure students with disabilities make progress in the general education curriculum; e.g., positive behavior supports, Response to Intervention (RtI) and Universal Design for Learning (UDL).
+These courses address practices related to multi-tier support in order to ensure students with disabilities make progress in the general education curriculum; e.g., Positive Behavioral Interventions and Supports (PBIS), Response to Intervention (RtI) and Universal Design for Learning (UDL).
 The candidate will apply these concepts as they relate to providing a Free Appropriate Public Education (FAPE).

 EDSP 524 / EDSP 528 (3)